Ensuring Compliance with the EU Deforestation-Free Regulation (EUDR): A Guide for Manufacturers

 Scope and Application of the EUDR

-The EUDR applies to any entity involved in placing specified commodities or their derivatives on the EU market or exporting them from the EU.
+The EUDR applies to all entities involved in placing specified commodities or their derivatives on the EU market, as well as those exporting them from the EU.

-Derived products, such as rubber tires, wooden furniture, chocolate, and paper products like packaging cartons, are also covered under the regulation.
-The EUDR applies to all quantities of these products, regardless of their size or value, ensuring comprehensive oversight and accountability across the supply chain.
+Covered derived products include rubber tires, wooden furniture, chocolate, and paper‑based items such as packaging cartons.
+The regulation applies to all quantities, regardless of size or value, ensuring comprehensive oversight and accountability across the supply chain.

 Obligations for Companies